grandpaul2/Qwen-AI-Assistant/docs/architecture/PROJECT_OUTLINE.md

 # WorkspaceAI v3.0 - Complete Project Outline

 ## Project Overview
 WorkspaceAI is an AI assistant with a universal tool system and secure file management capabilities.
-The project uses a modular architecture designed for collaborative development and works with Ollama models (optimized for qwen2.5:3b).
+The project uses a modular architecture with a flattened structure designed for collaborative development and improved maintainability.
+The application works with Ollama models (optimized for qwen2.5:3b).

 ## Repository Structure